pingcap/tidb-dev-guide/src/contribute-to-tidb/code-style-and-quality-guide.md

 * Is the struct called repeatedly in a for loop?
 This favors pointer receivers.
 * What is the GC behavior of the rest of the program?
 GC pressure may favor value receivers.

-## Some tips for range and goroutines
+## Parallel For-Loop

-There are 2 types of range, `with index` and `without index`.
-Let's see an example for range `with index`.
+There are two types of for loop on range: "with index" and "without index".
+Let's see an example for range with index.

 ```go
 func TestRangeWithIndex(t *testing.T) {